stould/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-Team of university doing a homework to solve Titanic from Kaggle.
+Team of University of Taubaté (Advanced topics in computing) doing a homework to solve the problem Titanic from Kaggle.

 [Problem link](https://www.kaggle.com/c/titanic)